 School Resource Officer

-School resource officers are police officers assigned to public schools.
+School resource officers (SROs) are police officers assigned to public schools.
 They investigate reports of criminal activity on and around school grounds.
 They work with school administrators to develop and implement crime mitigation strategies.
 Police departments negotiate arrangements with school districts to provide SROs and, in turn, districts typically cover the salaries and benefits that departments pay to SROs.